-Site Allocations Reference / Section Amendment Reference Amendment Required Amend Proposal C/2 as follows: MC64 Proposal C/2 Location: Amaravati Buddhist Monastery, St Margarets Lane, Great Gaddesden Site Area (Ha): 3.0 Ha Planning Requirements: Phased approach to redevelopment of existing previously developed part of the site.
+Amendment Required Amend Proposal C/2 as follows: Proposal C/2 Location: Amaravati Buddhist Monastery, St Margarets Lane, Great Gaddesden Site Area (Ha): 3.0 Ha Planning Requirements: Phased approach to redevelopment of existing previously developed part of the site.
 The design, layout and scale of development to be guided by its sensitive location in the Chilterns Area of Outstanding Natural Beauty, open setting, and the ability of St Margarets Lane to serve the site.
 Advice to be sought from the Chilterns Conservation Board at the design stage and including taking account of the Chilterns Building Design Guide and associated Technical Guidance Notes.
 Existing landscaping to be retained and, where appropriate, enhanced.
 Replacement of some of the existing buildings within the previously developed part of the site is acceptable provided they are of a high quality of design.
-Significant intensification of current activities on the site will not be acceptable.
-Policies Map MC65 MC66 al C/1 to correct misaligned boundary (see map below).
-Il C/2 to show amendment to site area (see map below).
-Text: 7.12-7.16 MC67 ollows to reflect publication of Playing Pitch Action Plan: existing outdoor playing pitches we the assessed supply and demand in terms of indoor facilities and outdoor playing pitches we then the facilities are supply and demand the facilities and outdoor facilities are facilities and outdoor facilities and ou of leisure space and facilities which will be safeguarded.
+Significant intensification of current activities on the site will not be acceptable. l C/1 to correct misaligned boundary (see map below).
+Il C/2 to show amendment to site area (see map below). ollows to reflect publication of Playing Pitch Action Plan: The Borough contains a variety or existing outdoor playing pitches when assessed supply and demand of leisure space and facilities which will be safeguarded.
 Technical work has been used to assess the condition and use of within Dacorum.
-The resulting Playing Pitch Strategy and Action Plan formulates sport-specific recommendations based on a for improvements to and/or new playing pitches required within the Borough. scale and nature of any future needs, both utdoor pitches.
-This work does not highlight the need for any additional designations over and above those listed in the need for any additional designations over and above those listed in the need for any additional designations over and above those listed in the need for any additional designations over and above those listed in the need for any additional designations over and above those listed in the need for any additional designations over and above those listed in the need for any additional designations over and above those listed in the need for any additional designations over any above those listed in the need for any additional designations over any above those listed in the need for any additional designations over any above those listed in the need for any additional designations over any above those listed in the need for any additional designations over any above those listed in the need for any additional designations over any above those listed in the need for any additional designations over any above those listed in the need for any additional designation of the need for any addition E Paragraph 7.13: Amend text as follows: 7.13 There is flexibility in policies to allow for new pitches to come forward within open spaces and the Green Belt should future needs arise an resources allow.
-The Action Plan which supplements the Outdoor Leisure Facilities Study will be followed up by an Action Plan which can also explores how more effective use can be made of existing provision.
-Schedule of Leisure Proposals and Sites MC68 Amend Planning Requirements for or Proposal L3/ as follows: Proposal L/3 Location: Land to the West of Local Allocation LA5: Icknield Way, Tring Site Area (Ha): 6.5 Ha Planning Requirements: Proposal linked to bringing forward public open space as part of Local Allocation LA5.
+The resulting Playing Pitch Strategy and Action Plan formulates sport-specific recommendations based on the description of the description o schedule of Leisure Proposals ar nd Sites and provided by the larger Local Allocations and the Strategic Site at Berkhamsted (see Table 5).
+Paragraph 7.13: Amend text as fo resources allow.
+The Acti icies to allow for new pitches to come forward within open spaces and the Green Belt should future needs arise ar tion Plan which supplements the Outdoor Leisure Facilities Study will be followed up by an Action Plan which can als ive use can be made of existing provision.
+Amend Planning Requirements for or Proposal L3/ as follows: Proposal L/3 Location: Land to the West of Local Allocation LA5: Icknield Way, Tring Site Area (Ha): 6.5 Ha Planning Requirements: Proposal linked to bringing forward public open space as part of Local Allocation LA5.
 Provide an east-west footpath/cycleway from the development area to the A41 roundabout.
 Provide a mix of parkland and informal open space appropriate to its location within the Chilterns Area of Outstanding Natural Beauty (AONB) and consider inclusion of pitches for outdoor sports.
 Retain and enhance existing hedgerows and tree belts and provide new native tree planting and wildlife habitats.
 Provide a neighbourhood equipped play area.
 Design details to be discussed with the Chilterns Conservation Board to ensure the proposal does not have an adverse effect on the AONB and its setting.
-See site master plan. details to be discussed with the Chilterns Conservation Board to ensure the proposal does not have an advers
+See site master plan. , ,